How do you do therapy with babies and young children?

 I need the specialized help you offer but I can’t afford therapy

 Private pay therapy can feel expensive and out of reach.
 If you have already cut-back where you can and still are not able to afford private pay, specialized therapy, let’s talk about creative ways you may be able to get parts of what you need.
-For example, it may be possible to see a therapist through your insurance provider (or a low-fee therapist) for regular clients have chosen to attend one of our support groups for specialized support as needed.
+For example, it may be possible to see a therapist through your insurance provider (or a lower-fee therapist) for your regular therapeutic care and schedule consultations with us for specialized support as needed.
 Inquiring with your insurance company to learn if they accept superbills or if you have a medical flex spending saving account may be other ways to help reduce the cost of therapy.

 How long will it take?